-Board members’ areas are as follows; more information from individual committees can be found in the right hand sidebar.
+Committee members’ areas are as follows; more information from individual committees can be found in the right hand sidebar.

 - Research Committee (chair Jill Norman) – includes non-clinical scientists’ grouping (see below), important to integrate with clinically-qualified researchers as much as possible.
 Also the right place to integrate with BRS (their research lead is Paula Ormandy).
 Also has representation from Renal Scientists Group, Rare Diseases and UKKRC.